cakesncoke/Ozul-Campaign/content/Campaign/Oskos.md

 While most building in the area serve as privately own homes of various individuals, some have been fancied into inns providing the highest end services in all of [[Ozul]].
 Other services are provided by individuals inside their private houses.
 Certain houses are famous for serving mouth-watering meals while others are appreciated for the plays that they host.
 This system works in tandem with the social circles that form in the area.

 There are also a few merchants who conduct businesses straight out of their homes.
 However these merchants have exclusive circles and few are able to trade with them.
 These merchants also often hold biddings for many rare artifacts, some even choosing to sell away rare family heirlooms in their thirst for amassing wealth.
-This also by far the safest way of obtaining [Spirit Dust](Recreational Drugs).
+This also by far the safest way of obtaining [Spirit Dust](Section%20R%20Substances.md).

-The area is also patrolled heavily by the [[City Guard]], protecting it from gathering unwanted parties.
+The area is also patrolled heavily by [[The City Guard]], protecting it from gathering unwanted parties.
 Surveillance by the guard on residence of the area, however, is laughable minimal.

 ## The Workers Residence
 The workers residence is made up of a large number of craft houses, warehouses, community hubs and servant houses.
 It is also by far the most diverse in terms of species living in the area.

 Many skilled craftsmen of lesser origins practice and produce their crafts in the workers residence.
 Many of them provide tutelage for wandering traders and others who seek them.
 There are also dedicated school houses which teach those unfortunate enough to be unable to afford a private tutor.

 The workers residence also have massive warehouses sprawled between houses.
 These are often owned by elven traders living further up in the established residential area.
 However some are used by residential artisans to store raw materials and or finished products.
 Most warehouses are made identical to deter thieves as they won't be able to distinguish the more valuable lots.
-Warehouses are also often guarded by paid [[City Guard]] or in some cases by members of [[Deepwork]].
+Warehouses are also often guarded by paid City Guard or in some cases by members of [[Deepwork]].

 This area also has a number of small service providers such as inns, taverns, brothels, and even some establishments for higher folk such as libraries and artefactories.

-The city guard patrol the area though with a significantly smaller task force than in the established residential area.
+[[The City Guard]] patrol the area though with a significantly smaller task force than in the established residential area.
 These guards are also less trained and serve more as surveillance than crime prevention.

 ## The Outer Markets
 The bustling outer ring of the city is home to travelling merchants and local craft displays.
 All trade is authorized in this area apart from [[Section R Substances]] and as a result many exotic and often dangerous products can be found.